mattsacks/vim-fuzzee/README.md

 ==========

-Fuzzee.vim will tab-complete paths relative to the current working directory in Vim and also the current buffer for use with `:e[dit]` and `:E[xplore]`.
-It also ignores files, directories, and filetypes listed in the user-defined `wildignore` setting and has support for multi-directory globbing.
+Fuzzee.vim will tab-complete paths relative to the current working directory in Vim and also the current buffer for use with `:e[dit]`, `:E[xplore]`, and many other splitting options.
+It also ignores files, directories, and filetypes listed in the user-defined `wildignore` setting and has support for multi-directory globbing and custom-path mappings.

 Install